-Highlights of the Seven days Grand tour to Peloponnese and North Greece
+Highlights of the 7-days Grand private tour to Peloponnese and North Greece

 - The famous Corinth canal